The Day the Sky Exploded: Music

 The film score was made by Carlo Rustichelli.
-Rustichelli reported directly to Bava while developing the score to the fim, with Rustichelli explaingint that "Generally it was the director who chose the composer, in agreement with the music publishers and sometimes with the producer or the screenwriter."
+Rustichelli reported directly to Bava while developing the score to the fim, with Rustichelli explaining that "Generally it was the director who chose the composer, in agreement with the music publishers and sometimes with the producer or the screenwriter."
 The film score was created using acoustic and electronic instruments and non-musical devices.
 The composer explained that he "went into the recording studio with a fire extinguisher, a blender and a vacuum cleaner, to do those special sound effects."
-Rustichellie commented that "It was difficult to create a new sound for this particular genre; you must remember that this was very crude science fiction; it wasn't 2001 or a Star Wars."
+Rustichelli commented that "It was difficult to create a new sound for this particular genre; you must remember that this was very crude science fiction; it wasn't 2001 or a Star Wars."
 Rustichelli would work with Bava again on The Whip and the Body and Blood and Black Lace.

 Release

 The Day the Sky Exploded was released in Italy on September 4, 1958.
 It grossed less than 150 million Italian lire domestically.
-It was released in France as Le Danger vient de l'Esapce the following year by Lux Cinematographique on July 15, 1959.
+It was released in France as Le Danger vient de l'Espace the following year by Lux Cinematographique on July 15, 1959.

 It premiered in the United States on September 27, 1961 in Los Angeles.
 The film was distributed by Excelsior Pictures in the United States, a small distributor that did not have any financial success with their few previous releases.
 The Day the Sky Exploded was released on VHS and Betamax in the United States by Sinister Cinema and on DVD by Alpha Video.